webpapaya/fhs-slides/bachelor_2_redux_introduction.md

 ----
 ### Actions

-> Something happened in the app which might be interresting.
+> Something happened in the app which might be interesting.

 ----
 ### Actions